ROHAN0011/KodeKloud_Engineer_Task_Solutions/DevOps Engineer/Setup Puppet Certs.md

 {{{{{ Terminal 2 }}}}}

-[Login to given app server as per task and switch to root] Remove jump_host line and add last two 3 lines from Terminal 1 (which we got using cat /etc/hosts)
+[Login to given app server as per task and switch to root]

+Remove jump_host line and add last three lines from Terminal 1 (which we got using cat /etc/hosts)
 ```
 vi /etc/hosts
 ```